 Use a red arrow and red boxes to indicate specific sections of an image, unless there is a contrast issue.
 See the image below for an example.

 Do NOT put text instructions in an image.
 If you must put instructions or text in an image, those instructions must meet accessibility requirements.
-For further guidelines about marking up images with text or about images that contain text, refer to Images with text.

 Due to the nature of our work, many images are going to have text in them.
 Images with text are NOT accessible.
 The text in an image cannot be read by someone using a screen reader or other assistive technology.
 Readers with low vision may have trouble reading text if it becomes pixelated when magnified.